stavrostzagadouris/TerminalCodriver/README.md

 Install dependencies: Make sure you have Python installed on your system.
 Then, install required libraries using pip:

 pip install -r requirements.txt

+Create your own .env file based on the example and enter at least an openai api key and temp.
+Everything else is optional.

 Usage
 To run TerminalCodriver, simply execute the following command in your terminal: